Watson-Personal-Assistant/AudioClientSampleCodeJava/README.md

 ##### Using socket interfaces to the client
 The audio client provides socket interfaces to allow control of the audio client from a device controller and sending audio to and from the controller.
 There are two socket interfaces:
   - Command socket interface: The device controller sends text-based commands on the command socket interface to the audio client.
 The audio client sends status messages and commands to the device controller.
-The port is set using the  `cmdSocketPort` property in the `configuration.properties` file.
+The port is set using the  `cmdSocketPort` property in the `configure.properties` file.
   - Audio socket interface: Audio is sent from the device controller to the client and from the client to the controller on an audio socket interface.
-The port is set using the  `audioSocketPort` property in the `configuration.properties` file.
+The port is set using the  `audioSocketPort` property in the `configure.properties` file.

 For example, the device controller wants to send audio to the audio client on the audio socket interface, but the client is not ready to process the audio.
 The device controller sends a RAS (a trigger to the client to read from the audio socket) command on the command socket interface.
 The audio client responds with a `micWakeUpNotAllowed` status message.
 The device controller waits for a `micWakeUpAllowed` status message and sends data to the audio client on the audio socket interface.